Consumer Reports has no financial relationship with advertisers on this site.

-None of the other vaccines approved by the Food and Drug Administration (FDA) can cause the illnesses they protect against either.
-But like the flu shot, they can have temporary side effects, such as a mild fever or swelling at the injection site.
+None of the other vaccines approved by the Food and Drug Administration (FDA) can cause the illnesses they protect against, either.
+But like the flu shot, they can cause temporary side effects, such as a mild fever or swelling at the injection site.
 (Get a rundown of these side effects here.)

 Myth 4: Vaccines Contain Harmful Chemicals